geloczi/ipc-anonymouspipes/README.md

 # IpcAnonymousPipes
 Interprocess communication using anonymus pipes.
-The goal of this project is to provide a simple framework to send and receive bytes using anonymus pipes.
+The goal of this project is to provide a simple framework to send and receive byte arrays over anonymus pipes.
+Main focus of this project is just sending and receiving byte arrays efficiently.
+Well tested and performance oriented while keeps it simple.

 - Targets .NET Standard 2.0
 - Lightweight and easy to use
 - Client-Server architecture
 - One-to-one duplex communication
-- Message length up to Int64.MaxValue
-- Send stream or byte array
+- Works with simple byte arrays
-- Can be used with any serialization library what's working with streams or byte arrays.
+- You may use it with a serialization library of your choice

 ## Usage